Community calendar: Publication week of Feb. 28, 2019

 MARCH 13

 Caring for Your House Plants: Wednesday, March 13 at noon at The Gathering Place, 304 S. State St., Clarks Summit.
-Master Gardener Phyllis Reinhardt will discuss indoor and outdoor plants and their care.
+Master Gardener Phyllis Reinhardt will discuss which plants work best indoors and how to care for them.
 Cost: $5.
 For more info, visit gatheringplacecs,org.

 MARCH 13-27